-For example, a recent study shows that couples that send texts too often can inhibit communication in relationships.
+For example, a recent study shows that couples that send texts too often can inhibit communication in their relationship.

-In another study which was later popularized by the article 'To Fall In Love With Anyone, Do This,' psychologists paired up strangers and asked them to ask personal questions to each other.
-The experiment showed that "escalating, reciprocal, personalistic self-disclosure" brought strangers closer together.
+In another study which was later popularized by the article "To Fall In Love With Anyone, Do This," psychologists paired up strangers and asked them to ask personal questions of each other.
 That speaks volumes to the level of intimacy that partners can create when they practice communicating with a greater degree of closeness.

 The topic of boundaries will need to be an ongoing conversation.
 What aspects of our relationship are you comfortable with others knowing about?
-What would things make you uncomfortable to share publicly?
-What are some things that you both agree would never be told?
+What are some things that you both agree will never be told?
 Don't be surprised if your partner's answers don't match up closely with yours.

 As a rule of thumb in relationship blogging, it's always a good idea to focus on the positive.
-Refrain from sharing anything that you wouldn't say if your partner were standing right in front of you.
 A relationship blog isn't the place to air your dirty laundry!

 Be aware that a public blog is open to the whole world reading it.
 Your friends, family, co-workers, bosses, and in-laws may read it and form judgments about you or your partner, whether you ever learn about it or not.
 Even one comment can go viral across social media outlets within minutes, causing you to spend days, months, or years doing damage control.